Cambridge Healthtech Instituteの初開催

 Kevin Brawley, Project Manager, Production Operations & Communications, Cambridge Innovation Institute

 Bring yourself and your business cards or e-cards, and be prepared to share and summarize the key elements of your research in a minute.
-PEGS-Boston will provide a location, timer, and fellow attendees to facilitate
+PEGS-Boston will provide a location, timer, and fellow attendees to facilitate the introductions.

 BENCH-TO-BEDSIDE TRANSLATION